adrifiggy07/Spring22Project/status.md

 #### What have you done for your project so far?

-I have built the simple pong game so far, made the paddles, the ball, score system works as it should do.
+I have built around half of the pong game so far, made the paddles, the ball and currently working on the ball movement and ricochet when it hits the paddles.

 #### What have you not done for your project yet?

-I haven't implemented the quirks as of yet
+I haven't implemented the quirks as of yet, I'm looking to make the ball go faster everytime it rebounds and maybe have a reverse controls function that swaps the controls to make it a little more difficult.

 #### What problems, if any, have you encountered?

-None so far but I'm sure I will encounter some with programming the quirks.
+Honestly the ball movement is tough especially when it comes to it ricocheting off the paddles and it speeding up.
+I encountered a problem when every time a point was scored, the ball maintained the speed it last had, so the last 5-6 points were automatic because the ball just kept FLYING and it was too fast for the players to move their paddles in time anyways.
+So I'm trying to get it so that the ball speed resets every time it is a new round.